-Management and enhancement of Hidden Falls Park will be guided by existing vegetation, soils, topography and constraints imposed due to the park's particular location along the bluffs and floodplain of the Mississippi River in a dense urban area.
-The disturbance factors inherent with the location of Hidden Falls Park are at play and have caused varying levels of degradation and invasion by nonnative species over time.
-Plant communities typical of the area at the time of European settlement have been altered due to development, suppression of natural disturbance regimes (fire and grazing), alteration of the hydrologic regime, and the introduction of invasive species.
-Therefore, it may not be desirable to use pre-settlement conditions as the target for restoration, as these factors will likely continue to impact the site.
-Alternatively, the target outcome of restoration efforts could be the establishment of diverse and sustainable plant communities, regardless of whether the plant communities are exactly the same as pre-settlement.
+Management and enhancement of Hidden Falls Regional Park will be guided by an analysis of the conditions and constraints imposed due to its particular location of along the bluffs and floodplain of the Mississippi River in a dense urban area.
+The disturbance factors inherent with Hidden Falls' location have caused varying levels of degradation and invasion by nonnative species over time.
+Plant communities typical of the area at the time of European settlement have been altered due to development, suppression of natural disturbance regimes (fire and grazing), alteration of the hydrologic regime (damming), and the introduction of invasive species Using these historic pre-settlement conditions as models for moving forward with the restoration and enhancement of future plant communities may not be desirable given the likelihood of ongoing disturbance and limitations to implementing appropriate disturbance regimes as needed in the future to maintain a given plant community.
+The restoration effort should instead target as outcomes, plant communities that are diverse (when that is a reasonable outcome), resilient, and sustainable.